 Spanish is one of the easiest languages to learn for an English-speaking child.
-The thing is that the vocabulary between the two languages matches to a high extent, and the presence of bilingual communities in the US and a lot of Spanish TV shows and programs make it easy to pick up new words and phrases.
+The thing is that the vocabulary between the two languages matches to a high extent.
+While not entirely a spanish-speaking country, the presence of bilingual communities and a lot of Spanish TV shows and programs in the US make it easy to pick up new words and phrases.
 Needless to say, the two languages have a lot of similarities in their writing systems as well.

 French is not as easy as Spanish to learn, but the very fact that it is closely related to English means that it will be easy to learn.
 Pork, chicken, beef, filet mignon, etc., are all words derived or borrowed from French.
 Grammar also overlaps somewhat, and a large number of tenses in French means that direct translation will be a breeze.

 Similarly to French, Italian is also easy to learn.
 Most of the words that are considered “high” in English are from Latin, a dead language that Italian derived from.
 Conversation, augmentation, presentation, and other -tion words all come from this beautiful language.
 There are devices to learn a language that can make this job much easier.
 These agencies, apps, and other useful software can help you learn Italian in a matter of months rather than years.